Ndoni-Nkosi/Candy_Sales/README.md

 ## Insights Deep Dive

 **Sales analysis**: </br>
-- Sales have been increasing quite steadily over the years as we start off with a sales value of $1 065 in January 2021 and sales total now at $6 676 in December 2024.
-This results in us generating a profit of 65.9% since 2021. </br>
+- Sales have been steadily increasing over the years.
+We started with a sales value of $1,065 in January 2021, and as of December 2024, our total sales have reached $6,676.
+This represents a profit increase of 65.9% since 2021.</br>
-- Sales usually drops in non-seasonal times such as the months of January, and June to August.
-From the sales trend we see that sales drop in February which is a month popularly known for celebrating love (Valentines Day).
-As a candy distribution company we do not sell or promote any Valentine's like products or the factories that we distribute for do not have limited edition candies for seasons like Valentines.
+- However, we typically see a drop in sales during non-peak seasons, specifically in January and from June to August.
+Notably, there is a decline in sales during February, a month known for celebrating love due to Valentine's Day.
+As a candy distribution company, we neither sell nor promote any products related to Valentine's Day, and the factories we work with do not offer limited edition candies for seasons like Valentine's.

 **Product analysis**: </br>
-- According to the product table we have made $141 784 in total sales, thus far with the Wonka Bar - Triple Dazzle Caramel generating over $28k.
-This accounts for 20% of our sales. </br>
+- According to the product table, we have made a total of $141,784 in sales so far, with the Wonka Bar - Triple Dazzle Caramel generating over $28,000.
+This accounts for 20% of our overall sales. </br>
-- Although, we make great sales from the Wonka Bars, but Everlasting Gobstopper generates a greater profit percentage of 80% for our business.
-The only dilemma is that it is one of the products that do not make much sales.
+- While the Wonka Bars contribute significantly to our sales, the Everlasting Gobstopper has a much higher selling price profit percentage of 80% for our business.
+The challenge, however, is that it does not sell as well as some other products.
-- Our most popular products ordered by customers are the Wonka Bars with the Milk Cocolate flavour being the most ordered.
-Our least performing products include Fun Dip, Nerds, Everlasting Grasshopper, Hair Toffee, etc. </br>
+- Our most popular product among customers is the Wonka Bar, with the Milk Chocolate flavor being the top seller.
+On the other hand, our least performing products include Fun Dip, Nerds, Everlasting Grasshopper, and Hair Toffee, among others. </br>

 <img width="667" height="422" alt="image" src="https://github.com/user-attachments/assets/66c53db1-4c8f-4ec7-b948-2627abaf7863" /> </br>

 **Shipment and factory analysis**: </br>
-- Factories such as Lots O' Nuts and Wicked Choccy's sell more product units than lower performing factories such as Sugar Shack, The Other Factory, and Secret Factory </br>
+- Factories such as Lots O' Nuts and Wicked Choccy's sell more product units compared to lower-performing factories like Sugar Shack, The Other Factory, and Secret Factory.  </br>
-- Customers often opt for Standard Class shipping mode followed by Second class.
-The least chosen shipping mode is Same Day Delivery, because Same Day shipping mode is often more costly than Standard Class.
-This could mean that most of our customers are budget conscious and willing to wait a few days for their order.
+- Customers tend to prefer Standard Class shipping, followed by Second Class.
+The least popular option is Same Day Delivery, likely because it tends to be more expensive than Standard Class.
+This suggests that many of our customers are budget-conscious and willing to wait a few days for their orders.

 <img width="953" height="517" alt="image" src="https://github.com/user-attachments/assets/cfafe637-d9d0-4467-ada8-fbc39a7b8f66" /> </br>

 ## Recommendations
-- To improve sales in the month of February we should look into selling limited edition candies for seasons like Valentines.
-This could also help improve Same Day shipping mode.
+- To boost sales in February, we should consider offering limited edition candies for occasions like Valentine's Day.
+This strategy could also enhance the Same Day shipping option.
-- Besides the Wonka Bars that generate high sales, we should try and promote products like Everlasting Gobstopper and Hair Toffee that generate a high profit percentage in sales for US candy distributor.
-This could improve the units ordered from Secret Factory and The Other Factory.
+- In addition to the high-selling Wonka Bars, we should promote items like Everlasting Gobstopper and Hair Toffee, which have a high profit margin for our U.S. candy distribution.
+This could increase the order volumes from Secret Factory and The Other Factory.
-- Another option is that the least performing factories such as Secret Factory, The Other Factory, and Sugar Shack should create candies like Wonka Bars that generate good sales and profit.
-Manufacturing a new Wonka Bar flavour will help boost their units ordered and sales.
+- Another strategy is to encourage the least productive factories, such as Secret Factory, The Other Factory, and Sugar Shack, to develop new candies similar to Wonka Bars that yield strong sales and profits.
+Manufacturing a new flavor of Wonka Bar could significantly boost their order volumes and overall sales.

 ## Contact
 Please contact me via email at ndoni.nkosi@yahoo.com